 Our sense of perfection can paralyse us.
 But it’s also the spur that makes us raise our game.
 So like most things in writing, polish the book until you’re satisfied, have a rest and repeat.
 When you can’t go further, find beta readers, polish until they’re satisfied… approach an agent or an editor… and spread out wider and wider until you have a comfortable majority who agree it’s good to go.

 For more on outlining and editing methods, see Nail Your Novel: Why Writers Abandon Books And How You Can Draft, Fix and Finish With Confidence

 It’s a year since I launched My Memories of a Future Life and I’m planning a very special giveaway.
 To make sure you don’t miss it, subscribe to my blog (somewhere in the sidebar) or sign up to my newsletter (somewhere in the sidebar and also here)

 What saps your motivation as a writer?
 How do you beat it?
 Share in the comments!

-authors, bored, bored with my story, bored with writing, deepen your story, fiction, gaming, having ideas, help for writers, how to write a novel, ideas, inspiration, literature, lost confidence, My Memories of a Future Life, novels, outlining, Planning, polishing, publishing, revising, Rewriting, Roz Morris, self-publishing, writer's block, writerly life, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing routine
+authors, bored, bored with my story, bored with writing, deepen your story, fiction, gaming, having ideas, help for writers, how to write a novel, inspiration, literature, lost confidence, My Memories of a Future Life, novels, outlining, Planning, polishing, publishing, revising, Rewriting, Roz Morris, self-publishing, writer's block, writerly life, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing routine

 Here’s one of the timeless problems with novels.
 The reader knows the author can do anything they like.
 And one of the things I see in manuscripts is that the author has the story firmly by the ears and is steering it.
 Enough to make me wince.